Adalab/bda-modulo-1-evaluacion-final-marianela-gomez/README.md

 - `calcular_valor_inventario()`

-    Calculates the sum of a product in inventory as:
+    Calculates the sum of products in inventory as:

     $$
     \sum Inventory_{total} = price*quantity